Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

-\\ For a weakly inhomogeneous Universe, as the actual one for spatial scales smaller that $60 Mpc/h$, this scheme for the expansion rate holds for a given (sufficiently small) radius $r$ around the observer in the center of symmetry.\\ Thus, it becomes clear that an Hubble law holds only for photons emitted from the same spherical surface, i.e. at the same distance from the centre of symmetry.\\ By assuming that the homogeneous Universe is a reliable model, we are disregarding this dependence of the expansion rate on the radial coordinate and we are, de facto using an average value of the Hubble constant.\\ In our model the inhomogenity effect is thought small, say of the order of few percents, thus local measurements of $H_0$ could be affected by this order of approximation on the homogeneity hypothesis, therefore deviating from the measurements of $H_0$ from the \emph{CMB}, based on very large scale properties of the actual Universe \cite{PlanckXV}.\\ For a more detailed discussion on how the inhomogeneities of our universe may affect Hubble constant measurements, see \cite{HDisc2} \cite{HDisc3}.\\
+we observe that for a weakly inhomogeneous Universe, which may indeed be the case of our present stage observable Universe for spatial scales smaller than $60 Mpc/h$, this scheme for the expansion rate holds for a given (sufficiently small) radius $r$ around the observer in the center of symmetry.
+Thus, it becomes clear that a Hubble law holds only for photons emitted from the same spherical surface, i.e. at the same distance from the centre of symmetry.

+By assuming that the homogeneous Universe is a reliable model, we are disregarding this dependence of the expansion rate on the radial coordinate and we are, de facto using an average value of the Hubble constant.
+In our model the inhomogenity effect is thought small, say of the order of $10$ percent, thus local measurements of $H_0$ could be affected by this order of approximation on the homogeneity hypothesis, therefore deviating from the measurements of $H_0$ from the \emph{CMB}, based on very large scale properties of the actual Universe \cite{Ade:2015rim}.
+For a more detailed discussion on how the inhomogeneities of our universe may affect Hubble constant measurements, see \cite{Odderskov:2016rro} \cite{Odderskov:2017ivg} \cite{Enqvist:2007vb}.\\